Sharp phase transition for Gaussian percolation in all dimensions: Introduction

 We also expect that sharpness of phase transition holds under Assumption~\ref{assump:q} for every $\beta>d/2$.
-However, the decay of one arm and disconnection events are not always the same as in \eqref{eq:exp_decay} and \eqref{eq:exp_decay2}.
-Indeed, we conjecture that under Assumption~\ref{assump:q} the correct decay of one arm events in the subcritical regime $\ell<\ell_c$ is, in general, the following:
+However, the decay of connection and disconnection events are not always the same as in \eqref{eq:exp_decay} and \eqref{eq:exp_decay2}.
+Indeed, we conjecture that under Assumption~\ref{assump:q} the correct decay of connection events in the subcritical regime $\ell<\ell_c$ is, in general, the following:

 As for the correct decay of disconnection events in the supercritical regime $\ell>\ell_c$, we conjecture that under Assumption~\ref{assump:q}, one should have the following:

 Let us mention that both decays \eqref{eq:decay_onearm} and \eqref{eq:decay_discon} have been proved for the discrete GFF on certain graphs \cite{PopovRath15,GRS21,DPR21,MR3417515,nitzschner2017solidification,nitzschner2018}.